10 Design Mistakes & How to Fix Them

 If you’d still like the look of the leaves, you can stick leaf-only stems into the vase with your arrangement.

 Number Four | Always cut more than you think you’re going to need so you end up with enough!
-I usually do about twice more than I originally thought I’d need.
+I usually do about twice as much as I originally thought I’d need.
 It’s nice to have extra to add fullness, or to fix a mistake or broken branch.

 Make a Beautiful Lilac Bouquet by sheholdsdearly.com